How poor is the stimulus? Evaluating hierarchical generalization in neural networks trained on child-directed speech: Hyperparameter Search and Model Implementation

 \subsection{Implementation}

 All models were implemented in PyTorch by building on code from \url{https://github.com/facebookresearch/colorlessgreenRNNs} and \url{https://github.com/pytorch/examples/tree/main/word\_language\_model}, and trained using Nvidia k80 GPUs.
-The final models will be included in our GitHub repository, which will be released soon.
+The final models are included in our GitHub repository.
 These models are not intended for commercial use.